Rishang/install-release/README.md

 ```

 ```
-# Example Installation a tool named `gron` directly from its github releases
+# Example Installation a tool named `gron` directly from its GitHub releases

 # install-release get [GITHUB-URL]